-A clean install is also something many computer users resort to when they are trying to get rid of a virus (although there is a lot of debate about whether there are
+A clean install is also something many computer users resort to when they are trying to get rid of a virus (although there is a lot of debate about whether there are viruses on the Mac).

 Whatever your reason, a clean install of macOS might solve a lot of problems.

-make a bootable copy of the macOS installer on a USB stick and then reformat your drive before installing the bootable copy on to your Mac.
+You should also keep in mind that there are multiple ways to do a clean installation of macOS.
+The traditional way was to make a bootable copy of the macOS installer on a USB stick and then reformat your drive before installing the bootable copy onto your Mac.
 There is also an even simpler method that allows you to use macOS Recovery to reinstall the Mac operating system over the web (we have a separate tutorial about doing a clean install of macOS using Recovery).

-Plus, if you are running macOS Monterey on a M1 Mac or an Intel Mac with a T2 chip then there is a new setting in System Preferences that makes wiping your Mac easier than ever.
+Plus, if you are running macOS Monterey or later on a M1 or M2 Mac, or an Intel Mac with a T2 chip, then there is a setting in System Preferences that makes wiping your Mac easier than ever.
 We’ll run through all of these methods below.

 Should I do a clean install on my Mac?

-In the past it was helpful to reinstall the system if you wanted to correct some Mac problems, but today this solution doesn’t make as much sense.
+In the past, it was helpful to reinstall the system if you wanted to correct some Mac problems, but today this solution doesn’t make as much sense.

 Since macOS Big Sur, macOS has its home on its own volume, which is both read-only and cryptographically signed and sealed (referred to as a Sealed System Volume).
-This seal is stored either in the T2 chip of the newer Intel Macs or in the Secure Enclave of the Apple M1.
+This seal is stored either in the T2 chip of the newer Intel Macs or in the Secure Enclave of the Apple M1/M2.

 Each component of the system is signed in hierarchical order, and any change to a component would also invalidate the seal that represents the top level.
-For further security, these Macs also do not start directly from the system volume, but from a snapshot of the system.
-And snapshots cannot be changed, even by the system itself.
+For further security, these Macs also do not start directly from the system volume, but from a snapshot of the system–and snapshots cannot be changed, even by the system itself.

 So macOS itself cannot be changed by any software that you install as a user.
-Should a problem occur with macOS during a restart, perhaps because a storage space on the SSD is defective and thus a system component is no longer intact, this will be recognised by the startup process since the seal will now be invalid.
+Should a problem occur with macOS during a restart, perhaps because a storage space on the SSD is defective and thus a system component is no longer intact, this will be recognized by the startup process since the seal will now be invalid.
 Should this happen you will have to reinstall the system.

 However, if your Mac boots up without issue then it indicates that there are no problems with the system.
 As long as your Mac works (which can be determined on the basis of the seal), the Mac is considered to be in working order as it complies with Apple’s specifications.

 For those who want to do a clean install so that no leftovers that belong to an old system are carried along, this no longer applies because none of this information is carried over.
-All components are checked after installation, then signed and finally the entire system sealed again.
+All components are checked after installation, then signed and finally the entire system is sealed again.
 Again, the seal guarantees that everything is fine and that nothing untoward has crept in.